MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

     }
     ```

-- Ensure that you integrate the PlayFab Plugin in your `<game>.build.cs` file.
+- Ensure that you integrate the PlayFab SDK Plugin in your `<game>.build.cs` file.
 In the below example, we create a toggle option to allow integration, and set a definition to allow for `#ifdef` guarding.
     ```cs
-    // PlayFab Unreal Marketplace Plugin Settings.
+    // PlayFab SDK Plugin Settings.
     //
     // `bPlayFabPlugin` must be set to true to enable compilation and integration with the PlayFab
-    // Unreal Marketplace Plugin.
+    // SDK Plugin.
-    // Ensure that the PF Marketplace Plugin is installed via Engine plugin or as a local game plugin. bool bPlayFabPlugin = false;
+    // Ensure that the PF SDK Plugin is installed via Engine plugin or as a local game plugin. bool bPlayFabPlugin = false;
     if (bPlayFabPlugin)
     {